Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Case Study: ImageMagick

 \subsection{Issue Spoilage}

 ImageMagick's and selected CVEs' issue spoilage is presented in~\Cref{fig:figH}.
 ImageMagick's issue spoilage per six months is high but showing improvement, with over 74,657 days of spoiled issues at its peak in 2023, and currently at 25 days of spoiled issues as of writing.
+Our findings indicate that fluctuations in issue spoilage correspond to varying levels of responsiveness and process stability during vulnerability reintroduction periods.

-{\underline{CVE-2016-4564:}} Prior to and during the reintroduced vulnerabilities time frame, issue spoilage was increasing.
-After the reintroduced vulnerability was fixed, issue spoilage decreased before before increasing again.
-This reflects that towards the tail end of the reintroduction period, the project maintainers put in the effort to resolve long open issues before resuming other activities.
+\cveparagraph{CVE-2016-4564} Prior to the fix for CVE-2016-4564 in which a vulnerability and thereafter, issue spoilage was increasing.
+After the proper corrective fix was applied, issue spoilage decreased before increasing again.
+This reflects that towards the tail end of the reintroduced vulnerability's existence, project maintainers resolved long open issues before resuming other activities.

-{\underline{CVE-2017-16546:}} Prior to the vulnerability being reintroduced, issue spoilage was decreasing.
-After the vulnerability was reintroduced, issue spoilage experienced a wave of increasing issue spoilage, a dip, and then increasing issue spoilage.
-After the reintroduced vulnerability was fixed, issue spoilage continued to increase.
+\cveparagraph{CVE-2017-16546} Prior to the fix for CVE-2017-16546 in which a vulnerability was reintroduced, issue spoilage was decreasing.
+After the vulnerability was reintroduced, ImageMagick experienced increasing issue spoilage, a dip, and then increasing issue spoilage after the proper corrective fix was applied.
 This reflects that during this reintroduced vulnerabilities life, the maintainers were actively resolving issues while conducting other activities.

-{\underline{CVE-2018-11625:}} Prior to the vulnerability being reintroduced and initially after the introduction, issue spoilage was increasing.
-During the reintroduction time frame, issue spoilage experienced a wave of increasing issue spoilage, a dip, and then continuous increase throughout the time frame and after.
-This shows that the maintainers initially closed a significant number of issues, and then continued to keep up with resolving open issues throughout the vulnerabilities reintroduction period.
+\cveparagraph{CVE-2018-11625} Prior to the fix for CVE-2018-11625 in which a vulnerability was reintroduced and upon reintroduction, issue spoilage was increasing.
+While the reintroduced vulnerability was active, ImageMagick experienced increasing issue spoilage, a dip, and then continuous increase after proper resolution.
+This reflects maintainers initially closing a significant number of issues, and then continuing to resolve issues throughout the reintroduced vulnerabilities existence.

-{\underline{CVE-2019-13299:}} Prior to and during the vulnerability reintroduction, and after the fix issue spoilage was increasing.
+\cveparagraph{CVE-2019-13299} Prior to the fix for CVE-2019-13299 in which a vulnerability was reintroduced, and after the proper corrective fix was applied, issue spoilage was increasing.
 This is reflective of the maintainers not being able to close open issues faster than they were being opened.